Chart Color Schemes

 Lavington faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 13.5%, significantly lower than the NSW average of 32.2%.
 Bachelor degrees are most common at 9.4%, followed by postgraduate qualifications (2.7%) and graduate diplomas (1.4%).
-Trade and technical skills are prevalent, with 41.5% of residents aged 15+ holding vocational credentials - advanced diplomas (9.7%) and certificates (31.8%).
-Educational participation is high, with 28.6% of residents currently enrolled in formal education: 9.8% in primary, 7.6% in secondary, and 2.9% in tertiary education.
+Vocational credentials are prominent, with 41.5% of residents aged 15+ holding such qualifications - advanced diplomas (9.7%) and certificates (31.8%).
+Educational participation is high at 28.6%, including 9.8% in primary education, 7.6% in secondary education, and 2.9% pursuing tertiary education.

-Lavington has a robust network of 7 schools educating approximately 1,998 students, consisting of 5 primary, 1 secondary, and 1 K-12 school.
-School places per 100 residents (12.6) are below the regional average (17.1), with some students likely attending schools in adjacent areas.
+Lavington has a network of 7 schools educating approximately 1,998 students, comprising 5 primary, 1 secondary, and 1 K-12 school.
+School places per 100 residents (12.6) are below the regional average (17.1), with some students likely attending schools in nearby areas.

 Frequently Asked Questions - Education